erusev/base/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/c8843251-ba46-4be5-be0e-9af19170ac83/mini.png)](https://insight.sensiolabs.com/projects/c8843251-ba46-4be5-be0e-9af19170ac83)

-Base is a (super) simple ORM in PHP.
-I've been using it a lot over the years.
+Base is a super simple ORM in PHP.
+I've been using it for quite some time.
 I thought it's about time I share it with the world.

 ### Features